relativty/fastVR-sdk/README.md

 <img src="/img/fastVR_demo.gif" width="100%" height="500">

+### Important ! ⚠ Before having a look at the repo you should check <a href="https://github.com/relativty/Relativ">Relativ</a>, the VR headset FastVR is made for ⚠

 ## Speed-up VR development time 🚀

 FastVR is based on [WRMHL](https://github.com/relativty/wrmhl) and built for [Relativ](https://github.com/relativty/Relativ).
 Using this package you can easily create VR games compatible with [Relativ Headset](https://github.com/relativty/Relativ), an Oculus-like VR headset that cost 100$.